 Enterprise Models need to bridge the gap to software system development and execution, but additional mechanisms are needed so that information that is held within them may be transferred and mapped onto software execution.
 To bridge this gap, however, is not a minor task.
 Diverse and often conflicting requirements are need to be addressed.
 In addition, formality needs to be introduced to the informal or semi-formal enterprise modelling paradigm to provide precision and enable automatic support.
 When domain knowledge is used as a part of software system development and execution, it is also needed to ensure that it has been checked for consistency and appropriateness during the phase of enterprise modelling.
-This paper proposed a declarative modelling approach in an attempt to bridge the gap between business process modelling methods to (workflow) software systems.
+This paper discussed a declarative approach in an attempt to bridge the gap between business process modelling methods to (workflow) software systems.
+It is evident that more similar work will have to be carried out to narrow the gap which currently exists at various places between EM methods and software system development.